-When you compare the WooCommerce features of Astra and GeneratePress, you will realize that Astra offers comprehensive WooCommerce features.
 These include Off-Canvas Sidebar, Quick View, Price Bubble, Image zoom effect, Cart upsells, multiple layout options, etc. lacking in GeneratePress.

 If you’re planning an e-commerce website or blog, then Astra is the theme you should pick.
 There’s no doubt about that.